ethereum/EIPs/EIPS/eip-draft-callas.md

 Currently there is no way to recover these tokens.
 `SUDO` fixes this.

-Many scammers have received ETH via trust-trading.
+Many scammers have fraudulently received tokens and ETH via trust-trading.
 Their victims currently have no way to recover their funds.
 `SUDO` fixes this.